MicrosoftDocs/PowerShell-Docs/dsc/resourceAuthoringChecklist.md

 ## Resource is idempotent in the positive case

-One of the fundamental characteristics of DSC resources is be idempotence.
+One of the fundamental characteristics of DSC resources is idempotence.
 It means that applying a DSC configuration containing that resource multiple times will always achieve the same result.
 For example, if we create a configuration which contains the following File resource:

 ```powershell
 File file {